sahilsahadevan/practice/README.md

-# practice
+# SpringBoot Practice
-This is a practice to conduct POCs and get more hands-on in Spring-Boot
+This is a practice to get more hands-on in Spring-Boot Concepts